xregistry/spec/core/spec.md

     document".
 Meaning, an HTTP `GET` to the Resource's URL will return the xRegistry metadata in the HTTP body.
 The `xRegistry-` HTTP headers MUST NOT be used for requests or response messages for these Resources.
+    Likewise, use of `$meta` suffix in these cases on a Resource's `id` MUST generate an error.

     A value of `true` does not mean that these Resources are guaranteed to have a non-empty document, and an HTTP `GET` to the Resource